spencerhhubert/cad-copilot/README.md

 However, what's amazing and already a momentous breakthrough, is that it even *can* produce cohernet SCAD code, and so 3D shapes.
 It can apply its knowledge of the geometry of something like a car and apply it to its limited knowledge of SCAD code.
 I think we can leverage this to make something practically useful.

-Checkout [example data](https://github.com/spencerhhubert/cad-copilot/blob/main/assets/example_data.md) for what we're aiming for.
+Checkout some [example data](https://github.com/spencerhhubert/cad-copilot/blob/main/assets/example_data.md) for what we're aiming for.

 The plan is to train this on two RTX 3090's, totalling 48gb of VRAM and over 70 tflops of compute.
 We could always use more but I think this might just do.